Joshua Key (soldier): Military service and desertion

 Key states he holds no regrets about deserting the US Army, as illustrated on the back cover of The Deserters Tale.
 In the book Key gives a short summary of his own life prior, during and after his tour of duty and subsequent desertion.
 In the book Key claims to have witnessed many troubling acts: systematic vandalism of Iraqi homes during house raids, murder of an Iraqi child, and sexual abuse of innocent women, all purportedly committed by American soldiers and officers.

 After deserting the military, Key spent 14 months in hiding in the US before going to Canada.

 Life in Canada

-He fled to Toronto, Ontario, Canada on March 8, 2005, and 3 days later made a claim for asylum as a conscientious objector seeking refugee status.
+Key fled to Toronto, Ontario, Canada on March 8, 2005, and 3 days later made a claim for asylum as a conscientious objector seeking refugee status.

 First hearing at Canada's Immigration and Refugee Board

 Negative IRB decision: Oct 20, 2006

 He had a hearing at Canada's Immigration and Refugee Board (IRB), represented by Jeffry House, but the Board rendered a negative decision on Oct 20, 2006.
 He appealed to the Federal Court.